 Can Aviatrix software support GovCloud implementation?¶

-Does Aviatrix Controller and Gateway instances by default supports anti-malware agent?¶
+DDo Aviatrix Controller and Gateway instances support running an anti-malware agent??¶

-Because Aviatrix is an appliance, we do not allow customer SSH access to install anti-malware software in the instance.
-Aviatrix controller and gateway instances are protected with hard disk encryption using Elastic Block Storage (EBS).
-Customers update the Aviatrix software only from the Controller web management console.
+Because Aviatrix is an appliance, we do not allow customer SSH access to install anti-malware software on the instances.

-Is it possible to do OS disk encryption on the aviatrix gateways without taking gateway down?¶
+Is it possible to do OS disk encryption on Aviatrix Gateway instances without taking the Gateway down?¶

-No, customers are not allowed to add additional software code in Aviatrix gateway instance.
-The instance is implemented with hard disk encryption equivalent using Elastic Block Store (EBS) encryption.
+No, customers are not allowed to add additional software code in Aviatrix Gateway instance.
+The instance is implemented with hard disk encryption using Elastic Block Store (EBS) encryption.
 Below are additional details for this technology.

-Can customer create their own custom harden image for the Aviatrix Controller or Gateway instance OS?¶
+Can a customer create their own custom hardened image for the Aviatrix Controller or Gateway instances?¶

-Can we install alert logic and tools on the aviatrix gateways for monitoring network traffic and resource consumption?¶
+Can we install tools on the Aviatrix Gateway instances for monitoring network traffic and resource consumption?¶

 No, however, we support integrations to top SIEM platforms for your internal Threat/SOC operations.
-In your Aviatrix Controller management console, go to Settings > Logging.
-You will have options to send system logs to one of the below options.
+We currently support the following:

 - Remote syslog (recommended to use)